Terms & Conditions of Sale

 Momentive Technologies as Buyer

-These terms and conditions of sale (these “Conditions”) shall apply to any sale of products (“Products”) by a seller/vendor/supplier (“Seller”) to Momentive Performance Materials Quartz, Inc. d/b/a Momentive Technologies (“Momentive” or “Buyer”).
+These terms and conditions of sale (these “Conditions”) shall apply to any sale of products (“Products”) by a seller/vendor/supplier (“Seller”) to Momentive Performance Materials Quartz, Inc. d/b/a Momentive Technologies and its subsidiaries and affiliates, including, but not limited to, Momentive Technologies (Shanghai) Limited Company, Momentive Technologies Wuxi Co., Ltd., Momentive Technologies SH GmbH, Momentive Technologies Japan K.K., Momentive Technologies Yamagata K.K., Momentive Technologies Korea Ltd., and Momentive Technologies Taiwan Limited Company (collectively, “Buyer”).
 The Buyer and Seller are collectively referred to as the “Parties” and each individually as a “Party”.

 1. Applicable Terms